-Located about 100 KM southwest from Budapest is the tiny town of Mor.
-It was here that Erin’s great-grandfather grew up and eventually moved his family to Canada from.
-With a population of under 15,000, Mor is a sleepy farming town where Erin’s great grandfather made wine.
+Located about 100 KM southwest of Budapest is the tiny town of Mor.
+It was here that Erin’s great-grandfather grew up and eventually moved his family to Canada.
+With a population of under 15,000, Mor is a sleepy farming town where Erin’s great-grandfather made wine.
 As we chatted with the records office at City Hall, turns out everyone in Mor made wine.
 This gave us little to go on but thankfully the staff in the office were excited to help.

 András explained the story and shared the pictures of the childhood home Erin’s grandfather grew up in.
 This photo got passed around for 25 minutes as everyone thought they knew the location.
 With the use of Google Street view, we had some luck and headed out.
 Then we passed the elementary school that matched an old report card John had of his fathers.
 “Should we go in?”